icerpc/icerpc-docs/pages/getting-started/quickstart.md

 ---
 title: Quickstart
-description: Create a new IceRPC application from scratch with a few commands.
+description: Create a new IceRPC application from scratch with a few simple commands.
 ---

 This quickstart shows how to build and run a complete client-server application with IceRPC in just a few minutes.